History of cross-strait relations

-The history of cross-strait relations introduces the historical changes in the relationship between China and Taiwan.
+The term cross-strait relations has been used to describe the relationship between China and Taiwan.
 Suspected records of Taiwan in the history of China date back to the earliest times, when the legendary region of "Yizhou" was mentioned in the "Three Kingdoms", or Liuqiu in the "Book of Sui".
 During the Song dynasty and the Mongol-led Yuan dynasty, there was trade between the two sides of the Strait, and in 1281, Kublai Khan established the Penghu Inspection Division, which began to exercise administrative jurisdiction over Penghu.
 In 1349, Wang Dayuan documented in Island Yi Zhi Lu that Penghu belonged to Jinjiang County, Quanzhou, and that Liuqiu was one of the overseas countries.
 The "Dongfan Ji", written by Chen Di in the Ming Dynasty, depicts the customs of the aborigines in southwest Taiwan.
 Since the 1620s, cross-strait relations have been influenced by the Dutch, the Spanish, the Han Chinese, the Manchus, and the Japanese, and mainland China and Taiwan have either unified or separated, with ups and downs.

 In 1945, World War II ended and the Republic of China took over Taiwan.
 Cross-strait relations developed in a tortuous manner in response to changes in the domestic and international situation.
 In the second Chinese Communist Revolution, the Nationalist Army led by the Kuomintang was defeated by the Liberation Army led by the Chinese Communist Party (CCP).
 In 1949, the People's Republic of China was established and gradually took control of the entire Chinese mainland.
 The Republic of China, on the other hand, retreated to Taiwan, Penghu, Jinma, and other islands.
 The CCP tried to take Taiwan, and the Kuomintang prepared to counter-attack the mainland.
 A military confrontation between the two sides of the Taiwan Strait began and many armed clashes took place.

 After the People's Republic of China replaced the Republic of China (ROC) as a permanent member of the United Nations Security Council in 1971, the foreign relations of Taiwan were limited.
 On January 1, 1979, the People's Republic of China established diplomatic relations with the United States and, at the same time, announced the end of the shelling of Kinmen and proposed a policy of "peaceful reunification" under one country, two systems.
 In 1987, after the Republic of China lifted the curfew and opened up cross-strait family visits, cross-strait relations became smoother.
 But in 1995, when President Lee Teng-hui visited the United States, cross-strait relations became tense again.
 After entering the 21st century, the economic relations between the two sides of the Taiwan Strait became quite close, and, in 2018, when the KMT returned to power in Taiwan, cross-strait relations eased.
 The meeting of the top leaders across the Taiwan Strait in Singapore in 2015 was seen as a major breakthrough in the history of cross-strait relations.
 And since the return of the Democratic Progressive Party to power in 2016, cross-strait relations have become tense again.